richardstartin/richardstartin.github.io/_posts/2019-11-24-finding-bytes.md

 To write a BSON parser, you just need a jump table associating each value type with the appropriate callback for values of that type.
 Then you read the type byte, read the attribute name, then jump to the value handler for the current type and parse the value.

-The attribute names in persisted documents are pure overhead;
+Flexibility comes at a price: the attribute names in documents represent significant overhead compared to relational database tuples.
-in order to save space, attribute names in BSON are null terminated, at the cost of one byte, rather than length-prefixed, at the cost of four.
+To save space, attribute names in BSON are null terminated, at the cost of one byte, rather than length-prefixed which would cost four.
 This means that extracting the name is linear in the size of the name, rather than constant time.
 Here's what this looks like in the [MongoDB Java driver](https://github.com/mongodb/mongo-java-driver/blob/master/bson/src/main/org/bson/io/ByteBufferBsonInput.java):